taw00/element-rpm/README.md

 ## I installed it, now I want to ensure I get future updates!

 Once you have followed the repository and installation instructions above, you should be notified of any future updates enabling you to update the software automatically.
 I do this as a hobby, but I will try to be timely with my updates.

+## Disclaimer

+I built these for my own use.
+I offer these builds for your own convenience.
+If it 'splodes your computer, I am sorry, but buyer beware. :) I am in no way affiliated with the orginators of Riot -- Vector Creations Ltd. -- but I do thank them for their contribution.

 ## Questions or comments...